mulaudzicalvin/dvit-odoo/dvit_hr_payroll_commission/README.rst

 Configuration
 =============

-Nothing special to configure this module
+* You must complete the Employee information and contract information.
+* Also we must link a user on the employee.
+* We must set sales person and team on the sale orders.
+* we must set sale team manager or memeber for team leaders Commisions.

 Usage
 =====

     * To add commission to the payslip, you need to set commission type and a rate into the employee's contract.

     * You also need to add a the rule PAYCOMM to the contract's salary structure.